Dallinger/Dallinger/docs/source/docker_tutorial.rst

 Docker tutorial
 ===============

-If you're new to docker, this tutorial will go through the basic concepts you need to get started.
+If you're new to Docker, this tutorial will go through the basic concepts you need to get started.

-This tutorial assumes you already installed docker and dallinger with the docker extra (using a command like ``pip install --user dallinger[docker]``).
+This tutorial assumes you already installed Docker and dallinger with the Docker extra (using a command like ``pip install --user dallinger[docker,data]``).

 Images
 ------